-I recognized a pattern of poor posture in the vast majority of gynecomastia patients.
+I’ve recognized a pattern of poor posture in the vast majority of gynecomastia patients.
 It’s a coping mechanism that helps people hide something that is very embarrassing.
 For gynecomastia patients, hiding gynecomastia by slouching the shoulders hides the prominence of breasts with or without a shirt.
-On more careful analysis, some patients that not only slouch their shoulders, but also bend their spine in the mid thorax to create what I call the “double fold.”
+On more careful analysis, some patients not only slouch their shoulders, but also bend their spine in the mid thorax to create what I call the “double fold.”
 In the photo above, you can see two parallel, horizontal creases of the patient’s upper abdomen.
 These creases come from the folded posture of his chest area.
 The combination of slouching the shoulders and bending in the mid thorax is a powerful way to hide even the most prominent gynecomastia cases.

 I came up with my Gynecomastia Zone Classification system many years ago to describe, more accurately, the areas of the male chest often affected by gynecomastia and in need of treatment.
-There was nothing available to me at the time that worked as well as my system. and it’s true to this day.
+There was nothing available to me at the time that worked as well as my system and it’s still true to this day.
 I’m hard at work publishing the classification so that others can benefit from the system and all those involved in gynecomastia (doctors and patients) can be on the same page.